Pre-Kindergarten - Grade 2 Behavior

 Are the classroom rules and classroom behavioral expectations posted where my child can see them?

 - Postings of classroom behavioral expectations can help children become aware of their own behaviors.
 This is even more important for children in kindergarten and first grade than for children in the later grades.
 If there are no behavioral expectations posted, you could ask the teacher to post the expectations where your child can see them from his desk.

-Ask your teacher how he would like you to communicate with him.
+Ask your teacher how he/she would like you to communicate with your child.

 - Parent involvement is very important, but knowing the best way to communicate with teachers isn't always easy.
 Teachers have different communication styles; some use email, some send notes home and some prefer phone calls.
 Ask your child's teacher his preference for keeping in regular communication, and how often he prefers each style of communication be used.
 How often you communicate may be different based on how severe the difficulty is you are trying to work on.

 - If your child is showing a pattern of behavior that is affecting his academic outcomes and/or is resulting in suspensions from school, you may need to have a functional behavioral assessment done to develop a behavioral intervention plan.

 - A Functional Behavioral Assessment (FBA) will take a look at where the behavior is occurring, what happens right before the behavior, what the behavior is and what the student is "getting" out of her behavior.
 FBAs are sometimes done by a small team such as teachers and parents, and sometimes include other staff trained to work with student behavior.

 - A Behavioral Intervention Plan (BIP) is a plan that uses school resources to reduce challenging behavior and increase appropriate behavior.

 Ask for help with your child if...